EvanKrall/evankrall-pages/content/posts/jlcpcb-smt.md

 ## Within JLCPCB order flow...

 Follow the instructions below for sending Gerber/BOM/PNP files to JLCPCB.
-When you get to the TODO phase, select components.
+When you get to the part review phase, select your components.
+More details are below.

 # Sending the files to JLCPCB